 Kawhi Leonard for George Hill.
 (2011 Draft)

 The scouting reports on Kawhi Leonard said he was a great defender, the best in his draft class, but his offense would be a work in progress.
 Gregg Popovich was willing to take that gamble.
 Defense to the Spurs is like offense to Mike D’Antoni.
 George Hill was a good player for the Spurs but he was never going to be an All-Star point guard.
 Kawhi Leonard had the potential to develop into a good player but even Popovich didn’t expect this Kawhi.
 As for the Pacers, they were looking at need.
 They already had a small forward in Paul George who they believed would be an All-Star.
 They needed a defensive point guard.
 Three years after Kawhi was traded, he was Finals MVP.
-George Hill has since been traded again, to Utah.
+George Hill was traded after a nice Indy stint, winding up in Utah and from there he landed in Sacramento and was traded to Cleveland.
+It doesn’t matter that Kawhi wants out of San Antonio and into Los Angeles, he’s Kawhi and that draft night trade by the Spurs paid dividends.

 Pau Gasol for Shareef Abdur-Rahim (2001 Draft)